 It is for the influencer to decide whether to let “best” be the enemy of “good”, and how much control they’re willing to relinquish in order to gain momentum.
 Because momentum really is key; getting a consistent message out, and providing the audience with engaging material on a frequent basis.
 This cannot be a “fire and forget” project, or it might actually do more harm than good.

 Most funds already use the reputation of their founders or executive team to grow their business.
 A more formal project can help turbocharge this, ensuring the message is consistent, engaging, and frequent.
-If you’re considering how to make a “personal brand” work for your fund, take a look at our white paper: “The role of influencer marketing for fund marketers”.
+If you’re considering how to make a “personal brand” work for your fund, take a look at our white paper “The role of influencer marketing for fund marketers”.